topmenu original

 In November, records do show that Larrowe was elected the state senator from Landry County as a member of the Union Party.
 He was absent from the 1866 Session and an election was held to fill the vacancy.

 Note: The Union Party was the temporary name used by the Republican Party for the national ticket in 1864.
 It was used to attract voters who would not vote for the Republican party thinking Lincoln was incompetent and not electable.
-Lincoln won the election as a member of the Union Party, he and his vice-president who succeeded him are the only two National Union Presidents.
+Lincoln won the election as a member of the Union Party, he and his vice-president who succeeded him are the only two national, Union Presidents.

-Larrowe's father, John, died on June 4, 1867.
+1867 - Larrowe's father, John, died on June 4, 1867.
 The homestead was left to Larrowe and his brother Albertus, the other sons and possibly the daughter had died, leaving just the two of them.
 Albertus bought out his brother and eventually built a mill on the property.
 He became the largest miller of buckwheat in the United States.
 The company expanded to Detroit, Michigan and beyond.
 The company was one of four companies that combined to become General Mills.
-Once when asked why he adopted the name Loisette he said it was because his father didn't approve of what he was doing although research shows that the professer wasn't "invented" until 1879 in England twelve years after his father's death.
+Once when asked why he adopted the name Loisette he said it was because his father didn't approve of what he was doing although research shows that the professor wasn't "invented" until 1879 in England twelve years after his father's death.

 On June 9, 1867, just five days later Nina Larrowe sails away on a 5 1/2 month journey, but more on that later in her section.